 Anesthesia is an important component of many treatments.
 Anesthesia blocks pain and subdues the patient, and many procedures would be impossible without it.
-However, it comes with a lot of risks, so anesthesiologists and nurse anesthetists must give patients proper instructions before the procedure, take care to properly administer anesthesia, and monitor the patient for an adverse reaction during and after the procedure.
+However, it comes with a lot of risks, so anesthesiologists and nurse anesthetists must give patients proper instructions before the procedure, take care to administer anesthesia properly, and monitor the patient for an adverse reactions during and after the procedure.
 Anesthesia errors can lead to:

 - Chipped teeth

 - Larynx damage

 - Brain damage

 - Negligent medical care can have a devastating impact on your future.

 These injuries can completely change a victim’s life and that of their family and can cause much more serious ailments than the victim initially was treated for.
 Medical malpractice claims play an important role for injured victims and future patients alike, as they ensure future patients continue to receive the utmost care by medical professionals.
 Medical professionals are only liable for a medical malpractice claim if their actions did not rise to the same level as what a similarly situated medical professional would have decided.

 Ensuring a Fair Recovery for Your Claim